vendia/blog/posts/2022-01-14-applying-domain-driven-design-to-blockchains.md

 ---
-title: 'Applying Domain Driven Design to Blockchains'
+title: 'Applying Domain Driven Design (DDD) to blockchains'
-description: 'This is the post about 4 DDD Patterns for your Next Distributed Ledger or Permissioned Private Blockchain created on Vendia Share data platform'
+description: 'Discover 4 DDD Patterns for your next distributed ledger or permissioned private blockchain created on the Vendia Share data platform with insights from Vikrant Kahlir, Tech Lead for Data and Web3.'
 date: '2022-01-14'
+categories:
+- product
 thumbnail: https://d24nhiikxn5jns.cloudfront.net/optimized/user-images.githubusercontent.com..96793170..151622580-5ecedcbc-d18e-42ab-8854-4689692f33d4.jpg
 authors:
   - Vikrant Kahlir
 ---

-# Applying Domain Driven Design to Blockchains

 Vendia Share is a platform that you can use to quickly build real-time data sharing applications which we call Universal Applications (or "Unis" for short).